Design map-based visualizations

 4. For Y Field, choose Latitude [LatitudeRound].

-This will make a new layer of points, using the rounded latitude and longitude values that you calculated.
+With these parameters, the tool will make a new layer of points using the rounded latitude and longitude values that you calculated.

 Rounded points locations